zuozhenggh/learning-library/data-management-library/security/advanced/database-vault/database-vault.md

 # Oracle Database Vault (DV)

 ## Introduction
 This workshop introduces the various features and functionality of Oracle Database Vault (DV).
 It gives the user an opportunity to learn how to configure those features to prevent unauthorized privileged users from accessing sensitive data.

+*Estimated Lab Time:* 45 minutes

-- *Version tested in this lab:* Oracle DB 19.8
+*Version tested in this lab:* Oracle DB 19.8

-- *Estimated Lab Time:* 45 minutes
+### Video Preview
+Watch a preview of "*Understanding Oracle Database Vault (March 2019)*" [](youtube:oVidZw7yWIQ)

 ### Objectives
 - Enable Database Vault in the container and `PDB1` pluggable database